-Company law requires the Directors to prepare financial statements for each financial year.
+The Companies (Guernsey) Law 2008 ("the Law") requires the Directors to prepare financial statements for each financial year.
 Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards as issued by the IASB and applicable law.